Serena Southerlyn: Critical response

-TV Guide called Rohm "arguably the most inept cast member" in the series' first 18 years, with Ben Katner writing "we are dancing in the streets" upon her departure.
-Dusin Rowles of Pajiba described Rohm as a "disaster" and a "catastrophe".
-Entertainment Weekly called Rohm's performance and character "wooden".
+TV Guide called Röhm "arguably the most inept cast member" in the series' first 18 years, with Ben Katner writing "we are dancing in the streets" upon her departure.
+Dusin Rowles of Pajiba described Röhm as a "disaster" and a "catastrophe".
+Entertainment Weekly called Röhm's performance and character "wooden".
 AfterEllen.com reported that Southerlyn was "one of the show's more disliked characters" due to her "cold and robotic" portrayal.

 Credits

-Rohm is credited in a total of 85 episodes of the Law & Order.
-This makes her character, Serena Southerlyn tied with Connie Rubirosa (portrayed by Alana de la Garza) as the longest-serving assistant district attorney in the original Law & Order series in terms of the number of episodes featured (not including crossovers on other shows).
+Rohm is credited in a total of 85 episodes of Law & Order.
+This makes her character, Serena Southerlyn, tied with Connie Rubirosa (portrayed by Alana de la Garza) as the longest-serving assistant district attorney in the original Law & Order series in terms of the number of episodes featured (not including crossovers on other shows).